realAleksha/kotli/docs/engine/template_overview.md

 }
 ```

-Each `file rule` requires implementing only one method, `doApply`.
+Each file rule requires implementing only one method, `doApply`.
 This method is called during the final stage of the generation phase.

 :::tip[&nbsp;]
-FileRule is not bound to a file it modifies.
+**File Rule** is not bound to a file it modifies.
 :::

 :::info[&nbsp;]